johannes-maly/johannes-maly.github.io/README.md

 ## Contact {#cont}

-Current address: Pontdriesch 10, D-52062 Aachen
+Current address: Ostenstraße 26, D-85072 Eichstätt

-E-mail: maly(at)mathc(dot)rwth-aachen(dot)de
+E-mail: johannes(dot)maly(at)ku(dot)de

 ## Short CV {#cv}

+- 11/2020 - now: PostDoc (akademischer Rat auf Zeit) at the *[Department of Scientific Computing](https://www.ku.de/en/mgf/mathematics/scientific-computing)* at Catholic University of Eichstätt-Ingolstadt
-- 02/2019 - now: PostDoc at the *[Chair for Mathematics of Data Processing](https://www.mathc.rwth-aachen.de/home/home)* at RWTH Aachen University
+- 02/2019 - 10/2020: PostDoc at the *[Chair for Mathematics of Data Processing](https://www.mathc.rwth-aachen.de/home/home)* at RWTH Aachen University
 - 01/2016 - 01/2019: PhD at the *[Chair for Applied and Numerical Analysis and Optimization and Data Analysis](https://www-m15.ma.tum.de/Allgemeines/WebHome)* at TUM, Munich, under supervision of Prof. Massimo Fornasier
 - 10/2013 - 09/2015: M.Sc. in mathematics at TUM, Munich
 - 05/2011 - 09/2013: B.Sc. in mathematics at TUM, Munich